The Serpent's Fall

 Amanda sat up.
 “Yes, we do.
 All us broken people do.
 Don’t you see?”
 A frown creased her forehead.
 “So because bad things happened to you—happened to me — we should not find love and happiness in this world again?
 Does that even make sense?”

-Jack fiddled with his thumbs.
-His face dropped in sadness.
+Jack twisted his thumbs in silence, his face heavy with sorrow.
 He said nothing for a spell, then cleared his throat and spoke with a tremble in his voice.
-Amanda turned to Jack’s voice, her ears tuned in to receive every word.
+Amanda turned toward the voice, her ears tuned in to receive every word.

-“It was the summer of ‘21.
+“It was the summer of 2011.
 Jolene, my daughter, came home from school one day, jumping for joy.”
 He scratched his head.
 “This was just before the December school holidays.
-She scored an ‘A’ on her math test, a subject she normally struggled with.
-She could not wait to share her test results with me when I got home that Monday.
+She scored an ‘A’ on her Math test, a subject she normally struggled with.
+She couldn’t wait to share her test results with me when I got home that Monday.
 So, Emily and I…”

 “Emily was your wife?”

-Jack nodded, “Yes.
-So, anyway… Emily and I decided we would take Jolene to the beach that Saturday as a reward for doing well in her test.”
+Jack nodded.
+“Yes.
+So, anyway… Emily and I decided we would take Jolene to the beach that Saturday as a reward for doing well on her test.”
 His eyes lit up, and a smile crept across his face at the thought.
 “Jolene loved the beach.
 But Emily also bought Jolene a surprise gift to be revealed later that day.”

 Amanda felt glad that he was opening up to her.
 She listened with interest as he continued.

-“In one of the mother-daughter therapy shopping bonding moments, Jolene made it known that she wanted a mobile phone.
+“In one of their mother-daughter shopping-bonding moments, Jolene made it known that she wanted a cell phone.
 But not any phone.
 She wanted this specific pink flip-up one with bunnies printed all over.”

 Amanda pouted.
 “Ahh.
 That’s so cute.”

 Jack shrugged, a casual lift of his shoulders that seemed to say, “What can you do?”
 The corners of his mouth pulled into a resigned half-smile.
-“Of course, we said no. I mean; she was nine, right?
-But Emily and I decided later to get her the phone as a reward for doing well in the test.
+“Of course, we’d said no. I mean, she was nine, right?
+But Emily and I decided later to get her the phone as a reward for doing well on the test.
 Emily wrapped the box up with a pretty bow and all.
 We were so eager to surprise her with the gift, just to see the excitement on her pretty face.”

 Amanda could not contain her curiosity.
 “Was she surprised?
 Did she love her gift?”

 “Hold on.
-I am getting to that,” he said.
+I’m getting to that,” he said.

 “Okay then.
-I will be patient, but I bet she loved the surprise.”
+I’ll be patient.
+But I bet she loved the surprise.”

 With closed eyes, Amanda visited her distant memories of pleasant days at the beach.
-She can feel the warmth on her face, the silky sand between her toes, and the smell of the ocean breeze.
+She could feel the warmth on her face, the silky sand between her toes, and smell the ocean breeze.

 “Oh, yes!
 I loved the Wimpy.
 It was always cheerful,” Amanda said.

-“Yes.
-The Wimpy was buzzing with people, like we knew it would.
+“Yeah.
+The Wimpy was buzzing, like we knew it would be.
 That’s why we reserved a booth the day before.”
 Jack recounted the events in his head.
-“We sat down, ordered milk shakes and ice cream with flakes.
-Emily then presented Jolene with our gift…”
+“We sat down, ordered milkshakes and ice cream with flakes.
+Emily presented Jolene with our gift…”

 Amanda switched on the bedside lamp and rolled back onto her stomach, hanging on Jack’s every word.
 “Do you mind the light?”

-“Will you switch it off if I said I prefer it off?”
+“Will you switch it off if I say I prefer it off?”

 “Sorry, I will switch it off.
-I just want to share this moment with you,” she said.
+I just wanted to share this moment with you,” she said.

 “It’s okay.
 Leave it on.”
 Jack rolled back his eyes and said, “Where was I?”

-“You are stepping out of the bathroom….”
+“You were stepping out of the bathroom….”
 Amanda said.

 “Yes, that’s right.
 So, as I stepped out of the bathroom, the side window of the restaurant burst into pieces.
 Startled, it took me a second before I realized a hand grenade had smashed through the window…”